Skip to Content

 Who Spaces is for

 Teams and individuals.
 On signup, Jolli creates a Personal Space for you so you have a place to work right away.
-Create additional shared Spaces when you want to collaborate.
+Jolli also provisions a ready-made Shared Space - seeded with a Welcome doc - so your team has somewhere to collaborate from the start.
+Create additional shared Spaces any time.

 Onboarding

-Once submitted, Jolli will create a new Space and provide options such as creating a site from your space.
+Once you kick off generation, Jolli creates a new Space and offers next steps, such as creating a Site from it.

 What the import does